Table of contents

 The EMV liability shift went into effect last October.
 Which means that if you’re not accepting chip cards, you could now be on the hook for certain types of in-person credit card fraud.

 All of this is in the name of making the way we pay more secure.
 The banks are issuing EMV chip cards (which are much more secure than magstripe part) as part of this effort.
 And sellers are being asked to do their part by upgrading their payments terminals to be able to accept EMV chip cards.
 To accelerate things, if you’re not accepting EMV chip cards, the liability for certain types of counterfeit fraud could now fall on you.

 The liability shift may sound scary, but there’s no cause for alarm.
-The Square contactless and chip reader is an affordable, easy-to-set up way to get EMV-complaint.
-It retails for just $49 and works with your mobile device (see the list of compatible devices).
+The Square Reader for contactless and chip is an affordable, easy-to-set up way to get EMV-complaint.

 We’re also here to provide you with all the need-to-know information about the upcoming payments changes and how they will affect your business.
 You can sign up for our monthly newsletter, Town Square News, to stay up to date on everything EMV and NFC — and get other tips to help you run your business.

 Since there’s a lot of swirl out there, we thought it would be helpful to debunk some myths about the liability shift.
 Here are some common misconceptions:

 Myth 1: Upgrading to EMV is a law.